-A standardized cognitive assessment with the LM II, MMSE, and GDS was performed by a single experienced stuff blinded to the results of the imaging studies before and 3 months after TAVI.
-LM subtest of the Wechsler Memory Scale-Revised is internationally used as an operational definition to identify individuals with mild cognitive impairment (MCI).
-In particular, LM II (30-min delayed test of prose recall) is an indicator to discriminate between healthy older adults and individuals with very mild cognitive impairment.12 MMSE is widely used screening tool for cognitive impairment.13 GDS is a screening instrument for late-life depression that demonstrates good accuracy.14 In addition, GDS is based mainly on behavioral and cognitive aspects of depression and was not heavily weighted toward somatic complaints.14 Thus, GDS is supposed to reliably differentiate depressed from non-depressed elderly suffering from physical illness.
+A standardised cognitive assessment with the LM II, MMSE, and GDS was performed by a single experienced staff member blinded to the results of the imaging studies before and three months after TAVI.
+The LM subtest of the Wechsler Memory Scale-Revised is internationally used as an operational definition to identify individuals with mild cognitive impairment (MCI).
+In particular, the LM II test (a 30-minute delayed test of prose recall) is an indicator to discriminate between healthy older adults and individuals with very mild cognitive impairment12.
+MMSE is a widely used screening tool for cognitive impairment13.
+GDS is a screening instrument for late-life depression that demonstrates good accuracy14.
+In addition, GDS is based mainly on behavioural and cognitive aspects of depression and is not heavily weighted towards somatic complaints14.
+Thus, GDS is supposed to differentiate depressed from non-depressed elderly adults suffering from physical illness reliably.